slak44/chrome-new-tab/README.md

 - `text`: (string) displyed text
 - `position`: (float) used to determine order of buttons
 - `hotkey`: (string) using alt+key triggers the button
-- `openInNew`: (boolean) if true, opens the link in a new tab that replaces the current one
 - `deleted`: (optional boolean) if true, it signals that this button was "deleted" by the user; this element will be *removed before saving* to storage

 ## reddit API